Science Advisory Board

-Brian Becker, M.D., an honors graduate of the University of Arizona College of Medicine, has worked within the field of Integrative Medicine for more than two decades.
-With undergraduate study in philosophy and ethics, he received his certification in Myotherapy from The Desert Institute of the Healing Arts in 1988, maintaining a private practice and conducting research in bodywork for the past 20 years.
-After completing medical school and an internship in Family Practice, he was recruited to work and develop the initial curriculum within the Arizona Center for Integrative Medicine at the University of Arizona, where he currently holds an appointment as clinical lecturer.
-He is a contributor with acknowledgement in several books authored by Dr. Andrew Weil on the subject of Integrative Medicine, including "Natural Health, Natural Medicine," "Spontaneous Healing," "Eight Weeks to Optimum Health", "Eating Well for Optimum Health" and "Healthy Aging", and has directed the periodic revisions of those titles.
-Dr. Becker served as the Chief Science and Compliance Officer for Weil Lifestyle from 2001 to 2011, and headed product development for the initial Weil Brand affiliates including Vital Choice, Estee Lauder (Weil for Origins), Arizona Nutritionals (ANS), Pet Promise, Ideasphere (ISI), Vasyli (Weil Footware), Lucini, Dansk.
-During this time he also served as medical editor for drweil.com and its associated publications, including Dr. Weil's Self Healing Newsletter, daily Q and A, popular commentaries in Japan and the United Kingdom, and monthly articles in Prevention Magazine.
+Brian Becker, M.D., an honors graduate of the University of Arizona College of Medicine, has worked within the field of Integrative Medicine for three decades.
+Following undergraduate study in philosophy and ethics, he received his certification in Myotherapy from The Desert Institute of the Healing Arts in 1988, and has maintained a private practice in bodywork throughout his career in healthcare.
+After completing medical school and an internship in Family Practice, he was recruited to develop the initial curriculum within the Arizona Center for Integrative Medicine at the University of Arizona, where he currently holds an appointment as clinical lecturer.
+He is a contributor with acknowledgement in several books authored by Dr. Andrew Weil on the subject of Integrative Medicine, including “Natural Health, Natural Medicine,” “Spontaneous Healing,” “Eight Weeks to Optimum Health”, “Eating Well for Optimum Health” and “Healthy Aging”, and has directed the periodic revisions of those titles.
+Dr. Becker served as the Chief Science and Compliance Officer for Weil Lifestyle from 2001 to 2011, and headed product research and development for the initial Weil Brand affiliates including Vital Choice, Estee Lauder (Weil for Origins), Arizona Nutritionals (ANS), Pet Promise, Ideasphere (ISI), Vasyli (Weil Footware), Lucini, ITO EN JAPAN, Key Baby, and Dansk.
+During this time he also served as medical editor for drweil.com and its associated publications, including Dr. Weil’s Self Healing Newsletter, daily Q and A, popular commentaries in Japan and the United Kingdom, and monthly articles in Prevention Magazine.

 At present Dr. Becker heads LORIX Corporation, which was formed in 1997 to promote Integrative Medicine in the professional and private sectors, and serves as a national and international consultant in Integrative Medicine-related product development.
 He has a general medical practice in partnership with Dr. Andrew Weil, focusing on natural and preventive medicine.
 Dr. Becker lives with his family in Tucson, Ariz.